-Using the Digi 002 built-in MIDI ports, a MIDI keyboard controller and MIDI instruments, you can take full advantage of the MIDI features of Pro Tools LE.
-These include recording and edit-ing MIDI tracks, synchronizing to MIDI Time Code or MIDI Beat Clock (this requires an appropriate MIDI interface) and using a MIDI control surface.
+Using the Digi 002 or Digi 002 Rack built-in MIDI ports, a MIDI keyboard controller and MIDI instruments, you can take full advantage of the MIDI features of Pro Tools LE.
+These include recording and editing MIDI tracks, synchronizing to MIDI Time Code or MIDI Beat Clock (this requires an appropriate MIDI interface) and using a MIDI control surface.

-• For Macintosh systems running Mac OS X, see Appendix B, "Configuring AMS (Mac OS X Only)" for information on configuring Audio MIDI Setup and your MIDI devices.
+See Appendix E, "Configuring AMS (Mac OS X Only)" for information on configuring Audio MIDI Setup and your MIDI devices.